sbabic/swupdate/doc/source/handlers.rst

         )

-The connectiion is instantiated using the socket "/tmp/test_remote".
-If connect() failes, the remote handler signals that the update is not successful.
+The connection is instantiated using the socket "/tmp/test_remote".
+If connect() fails, the remote handler signals that the update is not successful.
 Each Zeromq Message from SWUpdate is a multi-part message split into two frames:

         - first frame contains a string with a command.